Alabi12/enumerable-ruby/README.md

 - [📝 License](#license)

-# 📖 [Decode Morse Code] <a name="about-project"></a>
+# 📖 [ Emunerable ] <a name="about-project"></a>

-> During your vacation at the seaside, time after time you find old bottles with parchment inside.
-Out of curiosity, you look into the next bottle and see that there is a message written in Morse code.
-Your curiosity grows even more - maybe you just found the lost treasure of the pirates!
-However, you are getting tired of decrypting messages manually.
-Fortunately, you can program in Ruby and you can help yourself by automating this process.
+> In this project you will learn how to use a module inside your class.
+For this you will create a class MyList and a module MyEnumerable.
+Your module MyEnumerable will implement a subset of the functionality of Enumerable.

 ## 🛠 Built With <a name="built-with">SQL</a>